Codeh4ck/Valheim-Character-Editor/README.md

 ## Known issues
 * Some item icons may be missing.
 I am working on adding them to the software
 * Some items may be missing trait modifications (durability is auto-set to the maximum for the gear level)
+* Editing a character with the same ID with another might display differences with the latter in the save window

 # Contributing